Opinion: If you don’t like the Cornish, don’t have three holiday homes there, Ramsay

 Imagine being able to afford a second home in the middle of a chronic housing crisis – in one of the poorest yet most beautiful counties in the country – where locals are being pushed out by rich elites.

-Yes, I’m talking about Cornwall and Gordon Ramsay who has not one, not two, but three holiday homes in Cornwall, worth a reported £11m in total.
-He was also lucky enough to be able to escape to Cornwall during lockdown, while people like me whose family live in Cornwall were not able to visit, just like millions of others around the country who couldn’t travel to see loved ones.
+Yes, I’m talking about Cornwall and Gordon Ramsay, who has not one, not two, but three holiday homes in Cornwall, worth a reported £11m in total.
+He was also lucky enough to be able to escape to Cornwall during lockdown, while people like me, whose family live in Cornwall, were not able to visit, just like millions of others around the country who couldn’t travel to see loved ones.

-Although he’s happy to have escaped there and benefited from all its glories, it seems the celebrity chef, “can’t stand the Cornish”, he told BBC’s Vernon Kay on BBC 2.
+Although he’s happy to have escaped there and benefited from all its glories, it seems the celebrity chef, “can’t stand the Cornish”, he told BBC Radio 2’s Vernon Kay.
 Charming.

 He was talking about his dream dish to make, where he, “would go down to the beautiful Cornish coast and get a little line-caught seabass and do that with a little light crushed potatoes.
 Trust me I absolutely love Cornwall, it’s just the Cornish I can’t stand.”